enterprisepeak/EPeak-Takehome/README.md

 ### ECS Takehome

-This takehome assignment will be comprised of two parts: back-end and front-end.
-This is meant to test your basic proficiency with basic javascript along with some popular frameworks.
-This should take 1-2 hours.
-These two pieces are independent of each other so feel free to do them in whichever order.
+This take-home assignment will be comprised of two parts: back-end and front-end.
+This is meant to test your proficiency with basic Javascript along with some popular frameworks.
+This test should take 1-2 hours.
+These two pieces are independent of each other, so you are able to do them either order.

 #### Getting started
 Once you have the code on your machine, all you will have to do is `npm ci` and then do an `npm start` for the back end portion.
 For the front end portion, just make sure to put all of your code into the `client/` folder.